siri404-gh/sreeram.app_old/src/web/posts/ide/eslint-config.md

 ## Install

-`npm i --save-dev eslint babel-eslint eslint-config-google eslint-config-jsx-a11y eslint-config-react`
+`npm i --save-dev eslint babel-eslint eslint-config-google eslint-plugin-jsx-a11y eslint-config-react`

 ## Configure

-Create a file calld `.eslintrc.js` at the root of the project with the following code
+Create a file called `.eslintrc.js` at the root of the project with the following code

 ## Code